 Better Transition Into Work Mode

 Try to avoid logging on immediately after waking up.
-When you were still commuting into the office, you had time in between waking up at home and sitting down at work.
-That time was filled with readying yourself for work, eating breakfast, commuting — a number of things specific to your personal morning routine.
+When commuting into the office was still a thing, you had time in between waking up at home and sitting down at work.
+That time was filled with readying yourself for work, eating breakfast, traveling — a number of things specific to your personal morning routine.
 Take advantage of that time now and create a new daily routine.
 Give yourself a chance to wake up, drink some coffee, and prepare yourself for the day.
 Now that commuting isn’t necessary, you can put that time toward something else, like reading, getting some exercise, or catching up on your podcasts.

 You can create a separate and distinct workspace for yourself as well.
 For others who don’t have extra space (hello, New Yorkers!), find a comfortable spot that allows for good posture and easy access to whatever tools you need.
 Exposure to some natural light wouldn’t hurt, either!
 Finding a hard surface to work on can also be a challenge, one solved by a spacious windowsill if you’ve got one.
 Plenty of desk alternatives exist, including trays and pop-up coffee tables.
 Those with the DIY spirit can also try fashioning their own makeshift desk using online tutorials or ideas from others.